epfl-matmat/matmat.org/jobs.md

 and [PhD admission criteria](https://www.epfl.ch/education/admission/admission-2/phd-admission-criteria-and-application/).

-#### Starting date
+#### Deadline and starting date
-Continuous, until a suitable candidate is found.
+Continuous until a suitable candidate has been found.
 Note, that the chosen candidate will have to be accepted into one of the aforementioned doctoral schools before the contract can start.

 <!-- one more PhD project on AD and mixed precision and adaptive tolerance response with proper preconditioning -->

-## PostDoc position: Understanding uncertainties due to DFT model parameters
+## PostDoc position: Determining uncertainties due to DFT model parameters

 #### Background
 One of the most widely used methods for modelling solid-state systems from first principles is plane-wave density-functional theory (DFT).
-A typical DFT simulation involves a number of modelling parameters, typically pre-selected in the form of the chosen setup (e.g. pseudopotential or the DFT functional).
+A typical DFT simulation involves a number of modelling parameters, typically bundled in the form of modelling components such as the chosen pseudopotentials or the DFT functional.
-These parameters in turn are frequently determined against selected results of higher fidelity, making them inherently uncertain.
+These parameters in turn are commonly determined employing some form of regression against higher-fidelity reference data, making them inherently uncertain.
-Propagating this uncertainty through a DFT simulation in order to determine its influence on the predicted DFT output quantities is to date hardly explored.
+Propagating this uncertainty through a DFT simulation for observing its influence on simulation output quantities is to date hardly explored.
 A main obstacle for such research is in particular the challenging nature of DFT itself,